Gamewatchers Safaris Limited and Porini Safari Camps Mission Statement

 Gamewatchers Safaris LTD is an engaged partner of Travelife and as such has committed to;

-- We abide by all Kenya labor laws.
+- We abide by all Kenya labour laws.

-- We have an accessible human resources policy available to our staff and provides information regarding their rights under national labor and employment law, including their rights related to wages and benefits.
+- We have an accessible human resources policy available to our staff which provides information regarding their rights under national labour and employment law, including their rights related to wages and benefits.